guillaume/lein-github-actions-packages/README.md

 ![clojars](https://img.shields.io/clojars/v/github-actions-packages/lein-template.svg)

 A Leiningen template for deploying a library to github packages.
 Namely used for deploying private packages in a private repository.
-No further configuration is required as github handles the github actor and token authentication from the master branch through github actions.
+No configuration is required as github handles the github actor and token authentication from github actions.

 ## Usage